 If none of these variables is a factor for you, choose whichever substitute seems like the best flavor match for your recipe.

-How to Get Great Results with Beer Substitutes
+How to Get Great Results

 None of these substitutes is a perfect flavor match for beer, but any one of them should still work nicely in your recipe.
-If you decide to use soda or juice in place of the beer called for in your recipe, expect your dish to be a bit sweeter than it would be if beer was used.
+If you decide to use soda or juice in place of the beer called for in your recipe, expect your dish to be a bit sweeter than it would if beer was used.

 This is easy enough to remedy with a bit of vinegar or lemon juice.
 Just taste your recipe and adjust it a splash at a time until you're happy with the results.